1. Ana Ng – They Might Be Giants

 Good Angel, from which 'Capital Letters' is derived.
 This was last release featuring the old line-up, before

 band member Margaret Fiedler left (or was kicked out) to form Laika.
-Tapes guy and I went to see them play at Highbury Garage, I suppose to promote their third album, The Sound Your Eyes Can Follow.
+Tapes guy and I went to see them play at the Highbury Garage, I suppose to promote their third album, The Sound Your Eyes Can Follow.
 All I remember of it was a loud brass section, tapes guy chatting to a member of The Family Cat, and Lætitia Sadier from Stereolab asking me if I had a spare cigarette.

 Tindersticks were from Nottingham and seemed older and more sophisticated